 A COLA is the most viable way to increase your monthly disability payments.
 It applies to all SSDI beneficiaries without exclusion.
 If the Consumer Price Index for Urban Wage Earners and Clerical Workers goes up, an equivocal COLA increase takes effect in December of that year.
 The Consumer Price Index falls under the U.S. Bureau of Labor Statistics.
 Each month, they compile data noting any changes in prices paid by urban consumers for representative goods and services.
 (For example: They compare the average median price increase for a loaf of bread or gallon of milk over time.)

 Any CPI increase is reflected as a COLA increase in monthly Social Security disability payments by the same percentage, starting the following January.
-Here’s an example to help you visualize how this works: In 2014, the CPI rose by 1.7%.
-In December 2014, monthly Social Security disability payments (paid in January 2015) also saw a 1.7% increase.
-Since there wasn’t a CPI increase in 2015, there also wasn’t a COLA increase in monthly SSDI for 2016.
-In 2020, a 1.6% COLA increase raised the maximum SSDI payment to $3,011/month.
-Finally, in 2021, the 1.3% COLA increase raised the max payment to $3,148/month.
-However, the current average SSDI payment is $1,277.
+Here’s an example to help you visualize how this works: In 2020, the CPI rose by 1.6%.
+In December 2020, monthly Social Security disability payments (paid in January 2021) also saw a 1.6% increase.
+The 1.3% COLA increase for 2021 raised the max payment to $3,148/month.
+In October 2021, Congress approved a near-record 5.9% COLA, the largest in 40 years.
+The max SSDI payment for 2022 is $3,345, with an average benefit amount of $1,358 nationwide.

 Even though a COLA increase affects your SSDI benefits, it has no effect on the SSI resource limits.
 To qualify for Supplemental Security Income (SSI), an applicant cannot have access to more than $2,000 in financial resources.
 And if both partners in a couple get SSI benefits, the household’s combined resources cannot exceed $3,000.